 After the President and Vice-President positions are filled, if the Executive Committee determines that there is regional, disciplinary or other imbalance among its members, or if it lacks a member from the country hosting the next International Conference, it may (with unanimous consent) appoint a seventh member to serve until the next election.

 The Secretariat is normally led by an Executive Director.

 The Executive Director will be nominated to the Council by the Executive Committee.
 The position will be reviewed every four years or more frequently if external funding sources for the position change.

 The Executive Director will be responsible, under the general direction of the President, for the conduct of current business of the Association, for the preparation and distribution of the Agenda of the Council meetings and for the preparation and maintenance of minutes.

 The Executive Director shall send to each Adhering Body an annual account of the dues owing, and shall ensure that all contributions and dues paid to the Association are placed in a bank account and that a record is kept.
 The Executive Director, or duly appointed surrogate, is responsible for keeping the accounts of the Association, for the preparation of the annual budget of receipts and expenditures, and for payments on behalf of the Association up to the limit of the approved budget, and shall acknowledge all moneys received.
 The Executive Director shall prepare a summary of the accounts for each meeting of the Council and shall give any explanation required of expenses incurred.

-- Invitations to act as host for an International Conference on Permafrost and the accompanying Council meetings shall be considered at the same time as the meeting of the Council at the time of the preceding International Conference.
+- Invitations to act as host for an International Conference on Permafrost and the accompanying Council meetings shall be considered at the same time as a meeting of the Council, designated by the Executive Committee one year in advance, and held no less than 4 years and no more than 8 years before the International Conference under consideration.